Lazaro232/Udemy/myProjects/financialApp/README.md

 ## About the Project

-Thist application helps
+This application helps the user to organize his investments.
+Using a Terminal interface, the user can fill the proper informations, then the application will create a Database to storage all the investments made.

+Furthermore, the user can Add, Delete, Update, List all the investments of the Database, order the investments by value invested and create an Excel file with the Database informations.

 ## Python Setup

- * This project use Tkinter framework to create a GUI that interacts with the user.
+ * This project uses Sqlite3 as the Database.

- * Request module is used to interact with the Albion's API and retrieve the resources prices.
+ * Openpyxl module is used to create an Excel file.

- * The application perform some calculations to return the result of crafting the user's chosen food.
+ * The application uses the Terminal to interact with the user.

 ## How to Run the Application

  * Install the dependencies inside requirements.txt.

- * Run food-calculator.py file.
+ * Run menu.py file.

- * Fill the asked informations.
+ * Choose the action.

- * Choose the food.
+ * Fill the information if requested.

+ * Create an Excel file to see your investments.

 ## :globe_with_meridians: Links and Email: